sieneis-82/SignTp/README.md

 # Installation

-0.!!Install Falk's SimpleWarp first!!
+0.  !!Install Falk's SimpleWarp first!!
 Download it at http://forums.pocketmine.net/plugins/simplewarp.178/ .
 1. Drop this two plugins into your /plugins folder.
 2. Restart your server.